Dick Gautier: Personal life and death

 Richard Gilbert Gautier was born in Culver City, California, on October 30, 1931.
 His father was a grip and his mother was a costume seamstress.

 Gautier was first married to Beverly J. Gerber; the marriage ended in divorce after they had three children together.
 His second wife was actress Barbara Stuart, and his final marriage was to Tess Hightower, a psychologist.

-His son Randy, nicknamed Rand, had both a brief stint in pornography under the name Austin Moore, and would in 1995 steal a videotape from the home of Tommy Lee and Pamela Anderson, containing footage they had filmed of themselves having sex while on vacation.
+His son Randy, nicknamed Rand, had both a brief stint in pornography under the name Austin Moore, and in 1995 he stole a videotape from the home of Tommy Lee and Pamela Anderson, containing footage they had filmed of themselves having sex while on vacation.
 Rand, along with a distributor, released it on the Internet, and it became one of the first widespread celebrity sex tapes.

 Gautier died from pneumonia on January 13, 2017, at an assisted living facility in Arcadia, California, following a long illness.